Which New Normal? Understanding Ambiguous Loss

 Ambiguous Loss

 There are two types of ambiguous loss.
 One entails a physical absence where the person is very much psychologically present.
-Examples of this are: prisoners of war, kidnappings, divorce, abandonment, and missing friends, family, and children due to COVID-19 when you never know if/when you’ll see them again.
+Examples of this are: prisoners of war, kidnappings, divorce, abandonment, and missing friends, family, and separation from family when you never know if/when you’ll see them again.
 The second entails a psychological absence where the person remains physically present.
 Examples of this are: dementia/Alzheimer’s disease, severe mental illness, addiction, traumatic brain injuries, and chronic illness.
 In both types of ambiguous loss, grief is frozen, leaving you constantly searching for answers.
 Not knowing and being in limbo can create feelings of persistent uncertainty, helplessness.
 It may even lead us to wonder if we are allowed to, or should grieve.

 Below you will find my three most recommended ways to deal with ambiguous loss: